 Chair, SJSU Academic Senate (2021-2022)

 - Ph.D., Department of Film & Media Studies, UCLA

 - M.A., Department of English, University of California, Santa Barbara

 - B.A., Department of English, University of California, Santa Barbara

-Alison L. McKee is an Associate Professor in the Radio-Television Film program at San Jose State University.
-She specializes in film history, theory, and criticism.
+Alison L. McKee is a Professor in the Radio-Television Film program at San José State University.
+She specializes in American film history, theory, and criticism.
 Professor McKee earned a B.A. and M.A in English from the University of California, Santa Barbara and went on to get a Ph.D. in film and media studies at UCLA, focusing particularly on film history, narrative, and gender issues in classical American cinema.
-She presents regularly at national and international conferences and been invited to speak in the U.S. and abroad on a range of topics related to film, digital media, gender, and emerging technologies.
-Her work has appeared in numerous national and international journals and books, most recently in International Journal of the Constructed Environment, New Zealand Cinema: Interpreting the Past (eds.
-Alistair Fox, Barry Keith Grant, Hilary Radner, Intellect UK/The Chicago of University Press, 2011), and Bright Lights Film Journal.
-McKee is a SJSU Salzburg Fellow (2009-1010) and the recipient of several grants and awards for her writing and work within film and literary studies.
+She presents regularly at national and international conferences and is frequently invited to speak in the U.S. and abroad on her areas of expertise.
+She also writes and publishes romance under a pen name.

-In addition to teaching in the RTVF program, Professor McKee has taught and advised graduate students in Theatre Arts and is an Associate Director in the School of Music and Dance (2011-2012).
+In addition to teaching in the RTVF program, Professor McKee is a faculty advisor for SJSU's award-winning college radio station: 90.5 KSJS-FM.
+She has also taught and mentored graduate students in Theatre Arts and served as an Associate Director of the School of Music & Dance/RTVF-Theatre Arts/Animation & Illustration (2011-2012).